Homemade rustic bread is easier than you think! A few simple ingredients to create the most delicious crust and perfectly airy and chewy crumb.

 Weather and humidity levels affect how long it takes for bread to rise and how much water to use.
 In the summer, I use ¼ cup less water and in the winter I use the full 1 ½ cups of water.
 Nonetheless, don't worry about the small details because your bread will turn out delicious.
 Just mix all the ingredients, let it chill out on your counter for up to 12 hours, fold the dough and bake!

 - All purpose flour is all you need for this recipe.
 Use bread flour, which has higher gluten content, if you have it on hand.
 Bread flour will result in a fluffier and taller loaf.

 - Salt.
-I used one tsp of salt in this recipe but you can use as much as two tsp.
+I used one teaspoon of salt in this recipe but you can use as much as two tsp.

 - Instant yeast.
 I prefer to use instant yeast since it can be mixed right into the flour.
 You can also use active dry yeast and prepare according to package instructions.

 - Room temperature water.
 A lot of recipes call for lukewarm water but that just speeds up the proofing process.
 Instead, we want a slow rise so the flavors of the dough can develop.